Vision and Mission

 Our Core Values

-Our work is anchored in Seva (Selfless Service), driven by Equity to ensure no cancer patient is left behind.
-We uphold the highest standards of Clinical Excellence while maintaining Radical Transparency with our partners.
-Above all, we lead with Compassion, treating every individual with the Dignity and Care they deserve.
+Our work is anchored in Seva (Selfless Service), driven by Equity to ensure every individual has access to quality screening, early detection, and timely care.
+We uphold the highest standards of Clinical Excellence and Evidence Based Practice, while maintaining Radical Transparency and accountability in all our partnerships.
+Above all, we lead with Compassion, treating every individual with the Dignity, Respect, and Care they deserve, while working collaboratively to strengthen healthier communities.

 Objectives